foomus/cnek/README.md

 The `MinGW-w64` toolchain was used to compile and test the application.
 Use `mingw32-make` while in the src folder to build.
 No additional dependencies are required.

+Why is SDL embedded directly into the repo?
+Well, it was just easier for me to set up the makefile this way.

 ## Libraries used
 * [SDL2](https://github.com/libsdl-org/) [SDL2 LICENSE](./src/SDL2/LICENSE)